 Course dates & prices

-Our maximum class size is 16, but the average number of students in recent years is around 12-13 and sometimes as low as 3 or 4 in certain subjects.
-For some workshops and lectures, the audience will obviously exceed 16.
+Our maximum class size is 16, but the average number of students in recent years has been around 12-13 and sometimes as low as 3 or 4 in certain subjects.
+For some workshops and lectures, the audience may exceed 16.

 Within the course programme, students have additional lectures.
-The lectures vary from study skills, university application, how to get to a top university, career choices and planning for your future success.
-There is also allocated time throughout the summer for preparing for interviews.
-We help students learn how to answer questions and technique styles for university and job interviews later on.
+The lectures vary from university applications, how to get to a top university, career choices and planning for future success.
+In addition, we offer students the opportunity to practise their interview technique, so that they can be better prepared to answer questions in school, university and job interviews later on.
 These ‘Mock Interviews’ are offered as part of our Sunday Club programme.

-We believe Drama is an ideal way of helping to practise speaking in English.
-Participating in the Drama shows increases confidence and strength in performing in front of friends and teachers.
-Some of our scripts have been rewritten by our Drama teachers which gives a real flair to our shows.
-In the past, we have found all students really enjoy the performance and take real pride in all of their hard work when rehearsing.
+We believe Drama is an ideal way to practise speaking in English.
+Participating in the Drama shows increases confidence in using language, helps with pronunciation and develops a strong sense of team-working.
+We make sure that the shows are enjoyable and everyone takes part.
+In the past, we have found that all students are enthusiastic, really enjoy the final performance and learn a lot by doing something outside of their ‘comfort zone’.

-As well as the academic timetable, there are many social activities.
-We have unique activities designed by Etherton Education so our students can relax and enjoy themselves after a full day of studying.
-We have two big social evenings a week with varying activities from a Fashion Show, a Business Game, Speed Chatting and many more!
-These evenings bring out creativity and give students a chance to develop their team spirit.
-The social aspects of the summer are a really important time to boost English speaking skills.
-Students are put into new scenarios that require a willing attitude and eagerness to help their team complete the task ahead.
+In addition to the academic timetable, there are many Social Activities on the summer course.
+Etherton Education has designed some unique activities so our students can relax and enjoy themselves after a full day of studying.
+We have two big social evenings each week which may include activities such as a Fashion Show, a Business Game, Speed Chatting and many more.
+These evenings develop creativity and give students a chance to practice their leadership and teamworking skills.
+The social aspects of the summer are a really important time to improve English speaking skills and confidence.
+Students are encouraged to try new things, make new friends and participate actively.
 We also hold two Formal Dinners as part of the Summer Course at the end of week four and week eight.
-This gives students the chance to dress up smartly and practise how they would be expected to behave at formal events, and gives them an opportunity to dress up smartly and have fun with their friends.
-There is a three course meal and prize giving presented by the Course Director.
+This gives students the chance to learn how to behave at formal events, and gives them an opportunity to dress up smartly and have fun with their friends.
+There is a three course meal and both staff and students are invited to give speeches.

-On Sundays there will be opportunities for students to join many Sunday Clubs.
+Each Sunday students will be invited to join one of many Sunday Clubs.
 This allows students to learn new skills and develop interests or hobbies outside of the classroom.
-In the past clubs have included boxercise, dog walking, circus acts, cooking and hand casting.
+In the past our Sunday Clubs have included boxercise, dog walking, circus acts, cooking, tie dye and many more.
 Sunday is a great time to get involved in something new and it is fun way to learn outside of the classroom.

 Every Saturday there is a full-day trip for students to learn more about the history and culture of Britain.
-The destinations may include: Portsmouth, Cambridge, London, Winchester, Bath, London, Oxford and Windsor.
-Whilst on these trips, students will get to visit many famous sites and attractions, and some of the UK’s top universities.
+The destinations may include: Portsmouth, Cambridge, London, Winchester, Bath, Oxford and Windsor.
+Whilst on these trips, students will visit many famous sites and attractions, and some of the UK’s top universities.
 Trips are planned in advance, so students will visit different trips depending on their course dates.
-All our trips are subject to change at short notice due to weather / travel / circumstances beyond our control.
+All our trips are subject to change at short notice due to weather, travel and / or circumstances beyond our control.

 Thank you for these kind words